Author: Graham Morfitt, BSc (Physics)

 (Quick Mount is our choice of flashed attachment for west coast roofs!
 See their equipment)

-This is a fantastic product that attaches to your roof’s underlay plywood sheeting with multiple screws, and has been engineered to provide code-compliant pull-out strength, and incredible water-tight seal.
+This is a fantastic option that attaches to your roof’s underlay plywood sheeting with multiple screws, and has been engineered to provide code-compliant pull-out strength, and incredible water-tight seal.